Azure/k8s-infra/spec/type_references_and_ownership.md

 Note that it has to be `anyOf` because `oneOf` disallows multiple matches, and `owner` + `foo` matches both sets in the example above.

-Advantages
+**Advantages**
 - Represents what we want and maintains better automatic validation.

-Disadvantages
+**Disadvantages**
-- Kubebuilder doesn't generating this, so we would have to come up with another way to do it, or possibly upstream changes to Kubebuilder to support it.
+- Kubebuilder doesn't support generating this, so we would have to come up with another way to do it, or possibly upstream changes to Kubebuilder to support it.

-Option 4: Other ideas...
+**Option 4:** Other ideas...
 Do away with Kubebuilder validation entirely and use our own (including our own validating webhooks).
 Use Kustomize and our own code-generator/parser to generate amendments to Kubebuilder's generated CRDs to get the `anyOf` shape we want above.